-Medicare Part C is an all-in-one insurance known as the Advantage Plan.
-It completely replaces Original Medicare.
-Some of them include additional benefits that are not included with regular Medicare, such as vision, dental, hearing, and prescription drugs.
+Medicare Part C, also called an Advantage Plan, completely replaces original Medicare.
+Some Advantage Plans include additional benefits that are not included with regular Medicare, such as vision, dental, hearing, and prescription drugs.

 I'll start with giving you a basic understanding of regular Medicare.
 Then I'll cover all the benefits of Advantage Plans.
-In the last section I discuss pros and cons to help you decide if it's right for you.
+In the last section, I discuss the pros and cons to help you decide if it's right for you.
 They do have some negative points that you need to know.

 Parts A and B

 Original Medicare has two primary parts.
 Part A covers hospital expenses.
 Part B covers doctors and other medical procedures.
 Both of these combined pays for 80% of your healthcare costs.

 You still pay the deductible, and you are responsible for the other 20%.
 However, that’s 20% of what Medicare approves for the billing, not 20% of what the doctor or hospital charged.
 Not many people realize that.

 If you are concerned about paying your share, you can get an optional supplemental plan that pays the 20% portion that Medicare doesn’t cover, less the deductible.
 That is also known as Medigap.
 These plans are provided by independent insurance companies.1

 There are several different supplemental plans to choose from, labeled as Plans A through N, each with varying benefits of coverage and premiums.
 However, that’s not the subject of this article.